J-Cos/SimpleMetaPipeline/README.md

     dir.create((file.path("BioinformaticsPipeline_Env", "Data", "Raw")))

 This creates a directory structure as follows:
-- FASTQs - fill this directory with an a subdirectory containing all runs you wish to analyse together.
-Within this subdirecotry create further subdirectories for each run titled Run1, Run2..
+- FASTQs - fill this directory with a subdirectory containing all runs you wish to analyse together.
+Within this subdirectory create further subdirectories for each run titled Run1, Run2..
 RunN, each filled with the unmerged multiplexed raw FASTQ files from a single sequencing run
-- Data - fill this file with your taxonomic reference library trainingsets and metadata (raw fastas in "Raw", IDtaxa classifiers in "Classifiers", and BlastDbs in "BlastDBs")
+- Data - fill this directory with your taxonomic reference library training sets and metadata (raw training library fastas in "Raw", IDtaxa classifiers in "Classifiers", and BlastDbs in "BlastDBs").
+You can download commonly used IDtaxa classifiers here: http://www2.decipher.codes/Downloads.html
 - IntermediateOutputs - this will be populated by the pipeline as it runs, it will enable the pipeline to be run over multiple sessions as the output from each step in the pipeline is saved here as it is produced.
 Note that this means you will need to empty this directory if you wish to start a new pipeline run on data you have previously run through the pipeline.
 - Results - this is where final results will be saved.
 Once you have your results it is recommened you move them out of this directory into a project specific directory.
 This will keep the pipeline directory structure clean for future pipeline runs.

-Finally copy and paste this downloaded directory into the structure without renaming it:
+Finally copy and paste this downloaded directory into the BioinformaticsPipeline_Env directory without renaming it:
 - BioinformaticsPipeline

 # 2) Install dependencies
 Independent software.
 You must install these software yourself and ensure they are in usr/bin or usr/local/bin before running the pipeline.
-It is recommended to install these via bioconda and required links are provided below.
+It is recommended to install these via bioconda and links containing instructions on how to do so are provided below.
 - vsearch v2.4.1 https://anaconda.org/bioconda/vsearch
 - swarm v3.1 https://anaconda.org/bioconda/swarm
 - cutadapt v3.5 https://anaconda.org/bioconda/cutadapt